 by Paul Healy of any where we roam

 Leuven is a beautiful town in Belgium that has survived Spanish religious wars, French revolutions, German occupations, and extensive war damage to emerge, battered and bruised, as a defiant modern gem.
 Dusting off the wounds of the past, Leuven today feels young and fresh with a vibrancy that lingers on ancient cobbled laneways.

-There’s a wonderful collection of interesting things to do in Leuven, but the showpiece is the Town Hall; an ostentatious Baroque gem that towers over the main square surrounded by newer, but beautifully constructed, architecture.
+There’s a wonderful collection of interesting things to do in Leuven, but the showpiece is the Town Hall; an ostentatious Baroque gem that towers over the main square surrounded by newer but beautifully constructed architecture.
 Near the main square, Oude Markt buzzes with social energy.
-Affectionately known as the longest bar in Europe, Oude Markt is the center of Leuven’s beer scene – an industry so important, there’s even a degree in artisanal brewing techniques available from Leuven University.
+Affectionately known as the longest bar in Europe, Oude Markt is the center of Leuven’s beer scene – an industry so important, that there’s even a degree in artisanal brewing techniques available from Leuven University.

 The university is also the center of an intriguing episode in Leuven’s history.
 During the war, the library was burnt down, destroying 230,000 books.
 A tour of the library’s bell tower reveals the global condemnation of this tragedy and the subsequent support to rebuild the library.